yxdj2019/Preppin-Data-Challenge---Gender-Pay-Gap/README.md

 # Preppin-Data-Challenge---Gender-Pay-Gap

-using PYTHON AND SQL to complete the Preppin' Data Challenge -- Gender Pay Gap
+using Python and SQL respectively to complete the Preppin' Data Challenge -- Gender Pay Gap

 This challenge is from Tableau weekly Preppin' Data blog.